chrisramsay/53-degrees-astro/content/observing/2020-04-03_equipment-setup-thoughts-part-one.rst

 *Block level imaging train in real life*

-As is apparent in the photo above, I'd not yet added the off axis guide camera to the set up yet.
-That will happen once I have the main imaging camera nicely focused.
+As is apparent in the photo above, I'd not yet added the off axis guide camera (OAG) to the set up yet.
+That will happen once I have the main imaging camera properly focused.
+From right to left, the image shows the Skywatcher field flattener, a custom made 15 mm spacer, a Starlight Xpress off axis guider and 7 position filter wheel, and finally, the Starlight Xpress CCD imaging camera.
+The interfaces between the rear face of the field flattener and the front face of the OAG / filter wheel are male M62 thread and male T-thread (42 mm) respectively, necessitating a custom made spacer beautifully created by John at `JTech Design`_.

 Once everything was together it was time to get drawing.
 Below is a plan of just the imaging train as above with the light path show with blue arrows.
 Not much